Satan offered Jesus unlimited political power for his messianic mission if only he accepted the Devil as his overlord.

 Surely, if ever there was justification for

-the resort to State power this is it.
+the resort to State power this was it.
 Who better to wield the imperial might of

 the World Empire than the Prince of Peace?